kent-orr/shinyTable/README.md

 ## Edit Table Using R-Native Syntax

 shinyTable's real strength lies in its use of native R syntax for table manipulation.
-It leverages the syntax from the data.table package for editing dataframes, i.e., x[i,j] <- value.
+It leverages the syntax from the data.table package for editing dataframes, i.e., `x[i,j] <- value`.
 This makes it easy for R users to grasp and efficiently manipulate their data.

 ## Specialized Interface for Shiny